Kermit Davis

-John Kermit Davis Jr. (born December 14, 1959) is an American college basketball coach who was most recently the head coach for the Ole Miss Rebels from 2018 to 2023.
+Kermit John Davis Jr. (born December 14, 1959) is an American college basketball coach who was most recently the head coach for the Ole Miss Rebels from 2018 to 2023.
 Prior to that, he was the head coach at Middle Tennessee for 16 seasons.
 His head coaching experience also includes brief stops at Idaho (twice) and Texas A&M.

 Early life and family

 Davis's father, Kermit Sr., was the head coach at Mississippi State University for seven seasons, ending in 1977.
 He was an alumnus of the school and was promoted to head coach at age 34 after four years as an assistant for the Bulldogs.
 In his first season in 1971, he was named SEC Coach of the Year.

 The younger Davis graduated from Starkville High School in 1978 and then played at Phillips County Community College in Arkansas for two years, and transferred to hometown Mississippi State, where he played two seasons and earned a bachelor's degree in 1982 and a master's in 1984 while a graduate assistant.

 He and his wife, Betty, have two daughters, Ally and Claire.
-Daughter Claire is an Oakland High School (Tennessee) graduate and business major at Mississippi State University.
-On June 10, 2017, Claire married Fletcher Johnson.
-Fletcher is a Tupelo High School graduate and the 2010 State Amateur Golf Champion.
-Fletcher, like his wife, attended Mississippi State University where he majored in Finance and played for the Mississippi State Bulldogs on the golf team.